gmulhearn/anoncreds-on-ethereum/README.md

 3. within `smart-contracts`: use hardhat to run a local ledger in a seperate terminal: `npx hardhat node`
 4. within `smart-contracts`: use hardhat to deploy the `EthrDIDLinkedResourcesRegistry` & `EthereumDIDRegistry` contract to the local ledger: `npx hardhat run --network localhost scripts/deploy.ts`
    - Lookup value `Contract address` in the output.
 You need to provide in the next step as env variable.
-5. within `eth-anoncreds-rust-demo`: run the demo!: `RESOURCES_REGISTRY_ADDRESS=<the_value_from_previous_step> cargo run`
+5. within `did_ethr_anoncreds_demo`: run the demo!: `RESOURCES_REGISTRY_ADDRESS=<the_value_from_previous_step> cargo run`

-## Integration with The Graph
+## Demo with The Graph
-As mentioned above, a common use case for holders when creating NRPs is to find `MutableResourceUpdatedEvent` events which occur between a range of time, or as to close a timestamp as possible without being later.
-The native Ethereum API does not support that type of event filtering, which is what lead to the [approach discussed above](#approach).
-However, an alternative to that, is to use Ethereum indexing infrastructure, such as [The Graph](https://thegraph.com/), which allows for these queries to be performed.
+As discussed in the [did:ethr DID Linked Resource documentation](./did_ethr_linked_resources/README.md), the DID Linked Resource resolver can be ran in "The Graph" mode.
+Running in this manner allows the resolver to retrieve resources more effectively, since it now relies on dedicated indexers.

 Within [the subgraph directory](./example-subgraph/) is a subgraph project which can be used to index the `EthrDIDLinkedResourcesRegistry` smart contract.

-When the subgraph is deployed, it can be queried with graphql to "get `MutableResourceUpdatedEvent`s between a range of time" and much more.
-This is an alternative demo flow for this project.
+When the subgraph is deployed, this demo can be ran in an alternative mode to utilize "The Graph" indexing.

 ## Local Graph Setup and Demo
 1. complete steps 1-4 of [above](#run)